tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 If you are a rights holder and have concerns, please contact me or file a takedown through the appropriate GitHub process.

 # Now thats out the way

-This is my work in progress nus downloader some stuff doesnt work downloading eg the system settings app from my inital test did not work game names also doesnt work
+Also you will see in previous versions of nus.py that this was orginally 3ds And then I found out the 3ds cdn was bassicly unplugged so this is now Wii U This is my work in progress nus downloader some stuff doesnt work downloading eg the system settings app from my inital test did not work game names also doesnt work